nwb-extensions/nwb-extensions.github.io/_pages/sharing_guidelines.md

 1. Releases of extensions MUST minimally include:
    1. The complete YAML(JSON)  source and namespace files for the NDX, which MUST be compliant with the NWB:N specification language.
 In addition to “name”, and “schema”,  the namespace specification further MUST include the “author”, “contact”, and “version” of the namespace.
 The version number MUST follow the <a href="{{ site.url }}{{ site.baseurl }}/versioning_guidelines">NWB:N semantic versioning rules</a>.
-   1. LICENSE file detailing the licence for the NDX.
+   1. LICENSE file detailing the license for the NDX.
 Permissive licenses SHOULD be used if possible.
-BSD licence is RECOMMENDED.
+BSD license is RECOMMENDED.
 In particular for release via the NDX Catalog (see Sec.
-4ii), the licence MUST include language giving permission to members of the GitHub organization to distribute the extensions.
+4ii), the license MUST include language giving permission to members of the GitHub organization to distribute the extensions.
    1. Release notes detailing the changes between extension versions.
 Release notes MAY be included in the detailed RST documentation or as a separate RELEASENOTES.md/rst file.
    1. Requirements file detailing dependencies on other NDX and where they can be installed from.
 This is required as the namespace.yaml only includes the names of namespaces that are being included.
 1. Releases of extensions SHOULD further include:
-   1. Source for generating the YAML specfication using the PyNWB/HDMF extensions APIs.
+   1. Source for generating the YAML specification using the PyNWB/HDMF extensions APIs.
 By sharing the sources eases maintenance, testing, and reuse of the NDX.
    1. Additional documentation in Sphinx RST format describing the NDX, credits, legal, and acknowledgements.
    1. README file with additional details about the NDX.
 1. Releases of NDX MAY further include: